Skip to content

 Basic Configuration

-- name: "camera_name" # Unique identifier (used in topic names)
+name: "front_door" # Unique instance name (used in topic paths)

 url: "rtsp://..." # RTSP stream URL